erkan000/oca/src/main/resources/OCA.md

 Arrays sınıfı yardımcı metodlar sağlar.
 Parametre olarak

-- Arrays.equals()	        true	 false
+- Arrays.equals()	        true	 1 or 0 (two arrays are equal if they contain the same elements in the same order)
-- Arrays.compare()	    0	       Positive or negative number
+- Arrays.compare()	    0	       Positive or negative number(the value 0 if the first and second array are equal andcontain the same elements in the same order;a value less than 0 if the first array islexicographically less than the second array; anda value greater than 0 if the first array islexicographically greater than the second array )
-- Arrays.mismatch()	 -1	      Zero or positive index
+- Arrays.mismatch()	 -1	      Zero or positive index(İki dizi arasında aynı olmayan ilk elemanın indeksini döner.)

 ## ArrayList(java.util.ArrayList)
 - Değişken boyutlu dizidir.
 Eleman eklenir, çıkarılır ve initial size gerekmez.